Plan for the Future

 Additionally, it is important to notify GSA if your agency purchases critical products and services through GSA channels.
 Although the core risk-management responsibilities still lie with your agency, there may be opportunities to partner with GSA to address vulnerabilities.

 In order to manage risk, a first step is to identify the risks.
-The primary elements of identifying climate change risks to supply chains are:
+The primary elements of identifying climate risks to supply chains are:

 - Identify critical supply chains